Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: Tight Approximations on

-A caveat of using the order-$s$ Edgeworth expansion is that for small values of $n$, the order-$s$ Edgeworth expansion oscillates around $0$ due to truncation, making it no longer a suitable approximation function.
+A caveat of using the order-$s$ Edgeworth expansion is that for small values of $n$, the order-$s$ Edgeworth expansion oscillates around $0$ due to truncation of an infinite series, making it no longer a suitable approximation function to the tail probability.
 To remedy the situation, we resort to the Petrov expansion \cite{Petrov1975} for small $n$. \begin{theorem}[Theorem 1, \cite{Petrov1975}] Let $W_1, W_2, \dots, W_n$ be a sequence of i.i.d. random variables with zero mean and a finite variance $\sigma^2$.
 Define $G_n(x)\triangleq \Prob\Br{\sum_{i=1}^nW_i\le x\sigma\sqrt{n} }$.
-If $x\ge0$ and $x = o(\sqrt{n})$ and if there exists a positive constant $H$ such that the MGF $\E[e^{tW}]<\infty$ for $|t|<H$, then
+If $x\ge0$, $x = o(\sqrt{n})$, and the moment generating function $\E[e^{tW}]<\infty$ for $|t|<H$ for some $H>0$, then